phpvms/docs/docs/help.md

 ### Forums

 The forums are located at [https://forum.phpvms.net](https://forum.phpvms.net).
-Search in the forums and on Github first for your issue before asking.
-For 3rd party addons, be sure to post in your own
+Search in the forums and on GitHub first for your issue before asking.
+For third party addons, be sure to post in your own

 ### Discord